ArisenIO/arisen/docs/01_aos/03_plugins/history_api_plugin/index.md

 * get_controlled_accounts

 [[info | More Info]]
-| See HISTORY section of [RPC API](https://developers.eos.io/arisen-nodeos/reference).
+| See HISTORY section of [RPC API](https://developers.rsn.io/arisen-aos/reference).

-The four actions listed above are used by the following `cleos` commands (matching order):
+The four actions listed above are used by the following `arisecli` commands (matching order):

 * get actions
 * get transaction